NexExMachina/Discord.UpVoteBot/README.md

  - [ ] Ensure [Node.js](https://nodejs.org/en/) is installed on your
        machine.
  - [ ] Put the folder where ever you want to store it.
- - [ ] In the root of the folder type `cmd` in the address bar on windows
+ - [ ] In the root of the folder type `cmd` in the address bar on Windows.
- - [ ] In the open command prompt run `npm i` to install the node modules
+ - [ ] In the open command prompt run `npm i` to install the node modules.
- - [ ] Fill out your config
+ - [ ] Fill out your config.
- - [ ] In the open command prompt run `node index.js`to run the bot
+ - [ ] In the open command prompt run `node index.js`to run the bot.